The Garden That

 It had chosen to bloom.

-"I decided to open my petals on a Tuesday," the Rose said, tossing her scarlet head.
-"I remember it clearly.
-The sun came up, and I thought to myself: Today, I will bloom.
-And so I did."
+"I decided to open my petals," the Rose declared.
+"I remember the moment.
+The sun came up, and I thought: Today, I will bloom.
+And I did."

-It was the most important thing about them, they believed — that they had done it themselves.
+The flowers spent their days telling these stories.
+Each had chosen to bloom, chosen its color, chosen its place.
+It was the most important thing about them — that they had done it themselves.

-"Perhaps you've forgotten," the Rose said kindly.
-"It happens.
-But trust me — you chose this.
+"You must have forgotten," the Rose offered gently.
+"Trust me — you chose this.
 We all did."

 The little shoot said nothing more.
 But late that evening, when the other flowers had closed their petals for the night, it turned toward the old oak tree.